The IAX configuration file (iax.conf) contains

 can determine the latency between you and the remote host, and whether

-the peer is alive, with qualify=yes
+the peer is alive, with qualify=yes.

 To minimize the amount of overhead for multiple calls going to the same

-peer, you can trunk
+peer, you can trunk them.

 Trunking is unique to IAX and is designed to take advantage of the fact that